agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 - [ ] Connect and follow a WWCode volunteer or member on LinkedIn.
 Endorse their skills or if you worked on a project together write recommendations!
 - [ ] (Optional) Reach out to one woman in tech.
 Use Hopin or Slack channel to say hi to new network.
 - [ ] Send appreciation message to a WWCode volunteer or member.
+- [ ] Participate in a community coding challenge or project group.

 ## WWCode Cloud